 They've assured us that they habitually don't use their first name and go by Steven or Stephen instead.

 What is the Steve Song?

 The Steve Song is a parody written in the style of Monty Python's Spam Song.
 It was written by Geoff Sirmai and David Fisher of Comic Roasts for The Science Show, on ABC Radio National on March 8, 2003.
 The Singing Steves were Daryl Colquhoun, Noel Debien, Robert Green, and Geoff Sirmai.

 How do I get one of those stylish Project Steve t-shirts?

-We're out of stock at the moment (March 9, 2018), but we plan to produce a new version in the summer of 2018.
+We're out of stock at the moment (March 22, 2023), but we plan to produce a new version after the Steveometer reaches 1500 (although who knows how we're going to fit 1500 names on a single t-shirt).
 Watch this space!